 - Draws more power than 7800X3D

-This cache massively improves gaming performance, and the fact that it's underneath the CPU cores on the 9800X3D (as opposed to on top of them as in the 7800X3D) means your CPU cooler now directly cools the cores, rather than cooling the cache first.
+This cache massively improves gaming performance, and the fact that it's underneath the CPU cores on the 9800X3D and 9850X3D (as opposed to on top of them as in the 7800X3D) means your CPU cooler now directly cools the cores, rather than cooling the cache first.
 This not only means cooler operating temperatures than the 7800X3D, but it has also enabled AMD to up the clock speeds, with a top boost clock of 5.2GHz.

-Add in AMD's latest efficient Zen 5 architecture and you have a formidable gaming CPU, as well as a chip that can handle multi-threaded software without breaking a sweat.
+Add in AMD's latest efficient Zen 5 architecture, and you have a formidable gaming CPU, as well as a chip that can handle multi-threaded software without breaking a sweat.
 It doesn't have loads of CPU cores for really heavy-duty workstation-type applications (look to the 9950X or 7950X for that), but it has enough for most people's needs, and it's a fantastic chip for gaming.

 Read our AMD Ryzen 7 9800X3D review.